TechExpertTutorials/Nemotron-OCR-v1/README.md

 •	Connection Errors: Using requests.Session() is required to maintain a stable TCP handshake with the NVIDIA NIM endpoints.
 ________________________________________
 📺 Watch the Tutorial
-This code is part of the @techexpert series on advanced AI automation.
+This code is part of the @techexperttutorial series on OCR Top Tier List Ranking 2026.
 [Click here to watch the full walkthrough on YouTube]